justinleetyler/justinleetyler.github.io/prayer.md

 *A reading*

 What a God we have!
 And how fortunate we are to have him, this Father of our Master Jesus!
-Because Jesus was raised from the dead, we’ve been given a brand-new life and have everything to live for.
+Because Jesus was raised from the dead, we’ve been given a brand-new life and have everything to live for, including a future in heaven—and the future starts now!.
 Pet.
-1.3
+1.3-4

 *A hymn or canticle may be used*